DefianceDigital/AVRgo/README.md

 - 4kB EEPROM

 #### AVRgo-Beyond
-Anticipated Release Date: Beginning of 2022
+Anticipated Release Date: February 2022
-- All the features of the AVRgo-Infinity, but 4X faster with double the flash
+- All the same features of the AVRgo-Infinity, but 4X faster and double the flash

 ## AVRgo Programmers
 #### AVRgo-SerialBTx